franciscoxavier04/pm-BIM/docs/release-notes/15-0-0/README.md

 ### A new look-and-feel for the Activity tab, with better structure, real-time loading messages, emoji reactions, and more

 A major change in version 15.0 is the overall look-and-feel of the [Activity tab of work packages](../../user-guide/activity/).
 Users will notice that the Activity tab has a new design with additional options, and that emoji reactions are now enabled.
 Additionally, new comments will appear directly without having to reload.
-This also applies to the notification center, where new notifications will appear in real-time.
+This also applies to the notification center, where new notifications will appear in real time.

 This is a big bundle of new features that will greatly improve communication and interaction within OpenProject, making it more simple, more effective and more fun.